No. 6 Penn State has a wideout issue. James Franklin is confident of a fix ahead of Washington.

 “We have got to be able to threaten people,” Franklin said Monday.
 “We’ve got to be able to make plays and create separation and make tough catches.”

 Tough catches are an element that Washington’s secondary excels at.
-The Huskies (5-4, 3-3) have allowed 142 passing yards per game, the second-lowest average in the Big Ten, with eight interceptions.
+The Huskies (5-4, 3-3) have allowed 142 passing yards per game, the second-lowest average in the Big Ten, and have eight interceptions.
 Junior quarterback Drew Allar called Washington’s secondary “one of the best.”
 Linebacker Carson Bruener leads the Huskies with three interceptions.
 Even defensive lineman Jacob Bandes has one.

 “No matter if it’s zone coverage, man coverage, they’re always around the ball trying to make plays on [it],” Allar said Wednesday.
-“We’re going to have to [mind] our P’s and Q’s this week when it comes to the pass game.”
+“We’re going to have to [mind] our p’s and q’s this week when it comes to the pass game.”

 ‘A confident group’